 My name is Kris Maynard and my company is Glucose Revival.
-When I was three years into the military, my life changed.
+When I was three years into my military career, my life changed.
 I was diagnosed as a Type 1 Diabetic.
-This is the story of the Glucose Revival necklace.
+This is my diabetes story and the story of the Glucose Revival necklace.

-After the military, I became a firefighter/EMT.
-My EMT class taught me the basics about diabetes, but my learning came through life’s lessons.
+After my military service, I became a firefighter and EMT.
+The EMT classes I took taught me the basics about diabetes, but my actual learning came through life’s lessons.
 The doctor who diagnosed me with diabetes told me it was better to have lower blood sugar because of the long-term damage high blood sugar causes to the major organs.
-Diabetes is the leading cause of blindness, amputations, heart attacks and strokes.
-This scared me but my thoughts were, life throws curve balls and I’d rather it be me than someone else.
+Diabetes is the leading cause of blindness, amputations, heart attacks, and strokes.
+This scared me but my thought was that life throws curveballs, but I’d rather the curveball come from me rather than someone else.

 Fast forward 10 years.

-Working at the fire station in the middle the night, we were dispatched to automatic fire alarms.
-I remember walking like a zombie and climbing up into the driver’s seat and freezing.
-My captain was yelling, “Let’s go, let’s go,” but I wasn’t responding.
-He then started asking if I was OK.
+I was now working full time as a firefighter/EMT.
+This meant working crazy hours, including overnights.
+Working at the fire station one night, we were dispatched to an automatic fire alarm.
+After waking up, I remember walking like a zombie and climbing up into the driver’s seat and freezing.
+My captain was yelling, “Let’s go, let’s go,” but I didn't respond.
+My captain asked if I was OK.
 Quickly I figured out, with the help of others, my blood sugar was low.
 Because of this, I lost my job as I was putting people at risk.

 After losing my job I went to my doctor asking for help.
 It was an easy decision for my doctor and me to begin using an insulin pump and controlled glucose monitoring.
 With a change of diet, constant blood sugar monitoring, and my ever-present insulin pump, I was able to get my firefighting job back and hold it to this day.

 Glucose Revival is born.